aspose-total/Aspose.Total-Products/total/en/net/conversion/potm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLTM via C# or Online App" h2=".NET API for POTM to XLTM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert POTM files to XLTM.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the POTM file to HTML.
+Aspose.Slides for .NET is a powerful library that enables developers to create, manipulate and convert presentation files within their .NET applications.
+It supports a wide range of presentation file formats, including POTM, and provides a comprehensive set of features and capabilities for working with presentation files.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLTM.
+Aspose.Cells for .NET is a powerful library that enables developers to create, manipulate and convert spreadsheet files within their .NET applications.
+It supports a wide range of spreadsheet file formats, including XLTM, and provides a comprehensive set of features and capabilities for working with spreadsheet files.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTM file to XLTM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can easily convert POTM files to XLTM within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a simple and straightforward two-step process for converting POTM to XLTM, making it an ideal solution for developers who need to quickly and easily convert POTM files to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}